5 Science-Backed Drinks That Lower Cortisol (Besides Water)

 Long-term: Ashwagandha drink (only if medically safe)

-L-theanine (found in green tea) works within ~20 minutes.
+L-theanine in green tea works relatively quickly, often within 20–30 minutes.

 📌Recommended for You